-Health & Safety Code 11377 HS makes it a crime to possess methamphetamines for personal use without a valid prescription.
+Health & Safety Code 11377 (a) HS is the California drug law that makes it a crime to possess methamphetamines and certain other narcotics for personal use.
 For most defendants, HS 11377 simple possession of methamphetamines will be charged as a California misdemeanor.1

 - up to one (1) year in county jail, and/or